Support Services Waivers

 In Pennsylvania, the Department of Human Services administers 10 Medicaid waivers and the Living Independence for the Elderly Program (LIFE).
 On May 22, 2008, the Governor announced the newest waiver, which addresses the needs of adults living with autism.
 Learn more about the Autism Waiver.

 Each waiver has its own unique set of eligibility requirements and services.

-- Aging Waiver: Provides long-term care services to qualified older Pennsylvanians living in their homes and communities.
+- Aging Waiver: (Terminated as of Dec.
+31, 2019) — Provided long-term care services to qualified older Pennsylvanians living in their homes and communities.